 What works: Strong concept with extensive content.
 Skill cards/Echo Show screens display photos of the dog breeds mentioned.
 Purina takes advantage of a branding opportunity by signing off, “We believe people and pets are better together.”

-Problem areas: Because of the specific nature of the skill, brand will need to ensure it is discovered by dog lovers and pet shoppers.
+Problem areas: Because of the specific nature of the skill, brands will need to ensure it is discovered by dog lovers and pet shoppers.

 Ask Stubb: from Stubb’s Legendary Bar-B-Q